gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 and tucked them back into her bag.
 "Come on, you."

-The trio walked back to the village square without speaking.
+The trio walked back to the town square without speaking.
 A few grownups nodded or said hello as they passed.
 Maddy nodded back,
 but was too busy being annoyed to do any more than that.